-The world of business and management loves to use abbreviations to represent complex concepts or situations briefly.
+The world of business and management loves to use abbreviations to briefly represent complex concepts or situations.
 This abbreviation should be “catchy” or easy to remember and interesting.
-An example is VUCA, which stands for volatile (very dynamic and rapidly changing without a definite direction), uncertain (challenging to interpret and predict future developments), complex (complicated) and ambiguous (has multiple meanings/multi-interpretations).
-The term VUCA became known in the business world in the late 1980s and originated in the military.
+One example is VUCA, which stands for volatile (very dynamic and rapidly changing without a definite direction), uncertain (challenging to interpret and predict future developments), complex (complicated) and ambiguous (multiple meanings/multi-interpretations).
+The term VUCA became known in the business world at the end of the ’80s and started from the military world.

 Zoom has become the dominating platform for online conferences or meetings.
-The problem for many users is that apart from the need for hardware, a stable internet connection with adequate bandwidth is a prerequisite for smooth and uninterrupted conversations.
+The problem for many users is that apart from the need for hardware, a stable internet connection with adequate bandwidth is a prerequisite for having conversations smoothly and without interruption.
 These factors are increasingly important if we make presentations through the share screen feature.
 I believe that the increasing need is creating new markets, and technology companies will soon fill them.

 In line with that, the hybrid model that contains work from home (WFH) elements will also be part of the new normal in the future, especially in fields that do not require physical presence to carry out economic activities.
-It is predicted that there will be a new norm or pattern in office work, which combines office work interspersed with working at home (WFH).
-There is no agreement on the division of the portion between the two, whichever is greater.
+It is predicted that there will be a new norm or pattern in office work, which combines office work interspersed with working from home (WFH).
+What is uncertain is the division of the portion between the two, which one will be greater.
 The type of industry will significantly affect the comparison between these two ways of working.

 In the past, paid media was the portion of advertising that bought space or time in the media for their activities.
 Earned media is the realm of public relations (PR).
-This is where the skills of PR implementers are tested in creating activities or issuing interesting press releases so that the media publish them without compensation or payment.
+This is where the skills of PR practitioners are tested in creating activities or issuing exciting press releases so that the media will publish them without compensation or payment.

 What is relatively new is the emergence of shared and owned media made possible by the significant role of social media, especially by influencers.
 Before the internet allowed messages to spread quickly and widely, there was already shared media in leaflets and door-to-door campaigns.
-After the internet has become a part of everyday life, especially with the emergence of platforms such as Instagram and Twitter, the use of shared media, which is often combined with involving influencers, is increasingly widespread to expand the spread of messages.
+After the internet became a part of everyday life, especially with the emergence of platforms such as Instagram and Twitter, shared media, which is often combined with involving influencers, is increasingly widespread to expand the spread of messages.